-The ablations reveal three qualitatively distinct regimes consistent with the latent-variable analysis in Section~\ref{sec:vi}.
-The first regime corresponds to the full objective \(\mathcal L_{\mathrm{dir}} + \mathcal L_{\mathrm{rad}} + \mathcal L_{\mathrm{KL}}\) and the variant \(\mathcal L_{\mathrm{dir}} + \mathcal L_{\mathrm{KL}}\).
-These are the only configurations that maintain strong discriminative performance and yield a nondegenerate posterior with moderate variance and clear anisotropy.
-For instance, on CIFAR--100, they attain linear accuracies of 62.70\% and 62.00\% (Table~\ref{tab:loss-ablation}), with \(\mathrm{Var~mean} \approx 0.33\) and \(\mathrm{Var~CV} \approx 0.74\) (Table~\ref{tab:loss-ablation-posterior}).
-This finite, anisotropic variance confirms that the model learns structured uncertainty while retaining discriminative capacity.
+The ablations reveal three qualitatively distinct regimes.
+The first regime corresponds to the full objective and the variant without the radial term (\(\mathcal L_{\mathrm{dir}} + \mathcal L_{\mathrm{KL}}\)).
+These are the only configurations that maintain strong discriminative performance and yield a nondegenerate posterior.
+The two are effectively indistinguishable: the \(k\)--NN differences are within 0.3 points and the posterior variance \(\overline{\sigma^2}\) is essentially unchanged.
+The radial term therefore does not measurably contribute to representation quality; its role is geometric, tying the magnitude of latent samples to the encoder norm and preventing arbitrary rescaling.